AmanSilva/English_Classes_01/Class3.md

 ### Wh- Questions

 Another type of questions are the Wh- questions.
 They are called this way because they usually begin with Wh- (why, when,...) even though another of the same type, How...? does not share the same pattern.
 They cannot be answered with a simple Yes or No, unlike the ones we've seen before.
-Here are some usual interrogative particles -
+Here are some of the interrogative particles that start these questions -

 * Who? - Quem?
 * What? - Que?